Skywalker is one of the most popular trampoline brands around. Owners rave about how safe and durable these trampolines are.

 As for quality?
 Some say that Skywalker delivers terrific quality, and some say it doesn’t.
 The reality is that the number of naysayers is two-digits and the number of positive comments is four digits.

-So I’d venture to assume that the Skywalker quality isn’t that far off of Springfree’s.
-And if I wanted to buy a trampoline, but didn’t have a thousand or more dollars to spend, I’d go for the Skywalker.
+So I’d venture to say that the Skywalker quality isn’t that far off of Springfree’s.
+And if I wanted to buy a trampoline, but didn’t have thousands of dollars to spend, on a Springfree… then Skywalker is the best trampoline for you and you should go for it.

 Go for it.